austintoddj/texastwisters/src/data/programs/open-gym.md

 ---
-name: Birthday Parties
+name: Open Gym
-dropdownDescription: Bring your friends and family to celebrate your big day.
+dropdownDescription: Join the Adult Gymnastics community and see what you've been missing.
 featured: false
 hero:
-  tagline: Simple, fun & stress free
+  tagline: Gymnastics at any age
-  headline: Texas Twisters Birthday Parties
+  headline: Texas Twisters Adult Gymnastics
-  text: We want to help give you and your child the best birthday ever!
-They'll enjoy a variety of supervised open gym time, games, an obstacle course, and more.
-Don't wait, grab your spot today!
+  text: Are you coming back to the world of gymnastics after a long hiatus?
+Or maybe you're giving it a chance for the first time.
+We've got a place for you!
   action:
     label: Enroll today
     href: '#'
     icon: true
   image:
-    src: '/images/stock/unsplash/gym-15.jpg'
+    src: '/images/stock/unsplash/gym-14.jpg'
 infoSection:
-  headline: The ideal kids birthday party venue for any age
+  headline: Designed to help you rediscover your love of gymnastics
-  text: A Texas Twisters party takes the stress out birthday planning.
-Our coaches take care of all the details and make sure your child and all their friends have an amazing time.
+  text: Train every event in all around gymnastics or focus your workout solely on tumbling; the choice is yours!
+Either way, you’ll soon realize you’re capable of more than you think.
-  ages: 4 - 5 years old
+  ages: 18+ years old
-  dates: Jan.
-13 - Jun.
-31
+  dates: Year-round
-  schedule: M-F from 8AM - 5 PM
+  schedule: Tue 7:30PM - 10PM
-  classSize: Student to teacher ratio of 10:1
+  classSize: Student to coach ratio of 20:1
 descriptionSection:
   text: >
     ## Our unique approach to education